wem003/jobSkillsMap/README.md

 - **No job scraping** – respect TOS of job boards
 - No authentication in the initial version beyond required API keys (single-user app, running locally)
 - Visualization is optional – raw CSV/text output is fine for now
-- No AI code assist tools were used for coding; learning resources included ChatGPT, YouTube, and Udemy
+- Learning resources included ChatGPT, YouTube, and Udemy.

 ---